oshriv65/HangMan-Game/README.md

 ![Example screenshot](./img/opening.png)

 ## Setup
-To run this project, you need just to install python and run it through the cmd/terminal, because the game is display in console promote.
+1. To run this project, you need just to install python
-Make sure to put the correct path to the word.text!
-(The structre go like this: ~/Documents/words.txt). example of run code:
+2. Make sure to get the correct path to the word.text!
+(The structre go like this: ~/"the folder you put the file"/words.txt).
+3. run the script through the cmd/terminal, because the game is display in console promote.

+example of run code:
 ```
 $ cd ../"The folder where the HangManGame file is located"